A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 We need to decrease “phthalate” exposure: these are hormone disrupting plastics and chemicals stored in even in our plastic water bottles we drink from (major endocrine disruptors)!
 Did you know that a lot of foods we eat have phthalates in them nowadays?
 It has become a huge concern and major negative contributor to disrupting our endocrine system.
 Here is a small list to start, plus more that contributes to increasing endocrine concerns.

 Non-organic foods: mass-factory farmed meats and farmed fish are loaded with additional hormones, and carry phthalates, even non-organic plant foods are loaded with chemicals and pesticides.
 These have been shown to increase estrogen not just in women, but men too.
 And not the estrogen we want…Yes even some “organic whole foods” have been shown to have “some” pesticides.
 It’s due to the wind blowing them from conventional farms to the organic ones…But going organic will decrease your exposure tremendously, plus the soil they use will bump up the nutrients in that food.
-If you’re on a budget, avoid the dirty dozen (produce labeled with the most pesticides/or just get them organic) or get the clean 15 even when not organic = check the list yearly.
+If you’re on a budget, avoid the Dirty Dozen (produce labeled with the most pesticides/or just get them organic) or get the Clean 15 even when not organic = check the list yearly.
 A quick google search will get you there.

 Also Avoid: